Which is better traditional toilet or dual flush toilet

 Plumbing

-The answer to 'which is better traditional toilet or dual flush toilet' is that dual flush toilets are generally considered better than traditional toilets.
-Dual flush toilets allow users to choose between a full flush for solid waste or a reduced flush for liquid waste, which can save a significant amount of water over time.
-This makes them more water-efficient and environmentally friendly compared to traditional toilets.
+The answer to 'which is better traditional toilet or dual flush toilet' is that dual flush toilets are generally considered better than traditional toilets for most homeowners.
+Dual flush toilets allow you to choose between a full flush for solid waste or a partial flush for liquid waste, which can save a significant amount of water over time.
+They are more water-efficient, using 1.6 gallons or less per flush compared to 3.5 gallons or more for traditional toilets.

 Step-by-Step Guide